fastvideo/gpu-camera-sample/README.md

    * Create \<Project root\>\OtherLibs\GenICam folder.
    * Unpack GenICam_V3_2_0-Win64_x64_VC141-Release-SDK.zip into \<Project root\>\OtherLibs\GenICam folder.
    * Unpack GenICam_V3_2_0-Win64_x64_VC141-Release-Runtime.zip into \<Project root\>\OtherLibs\GenICam\library\CPP
-* Open src\GPUCameraSample.pro into Qt Creator.
+* Open src\GPUCameraSample.pro in Qt Creator.
 * By default the application will be built with no camera support.
-The only option is camera simulator based on PGM file.
-To enable XIMEA camera suppoer open common_defs.pri and uncomment line DEFINES += SUPPORT_XIMEA.
+The only option is camera simulator which is working with PGM files.
+To enable XIMEA camera support, open common_defs.pri and uncomment line DEFINES += SUPPORT_XIMEA.
-* Build project.
+* Build the project.
 * Binaries will be placed into \<Project root\>\GPUCameraSample_x64 folder.

 ## Software architecture